porras/mrproper/README.md

 # MrProper

-MrProper is a [MiniTest](http://rubydoc.info/stdlib/minitest/1.9.2/frames)-based library to do Property Based Testing a la [Haskell](http://haskell.org/haskellwiki/Haskell)'s [QuickCheck](http://hackage.haskell.org/package/QuickCheck).
+MrProper is a Test::Unit-based library to do Property Based Testing a la [Haskell](http://haskell.org/haskellwiki/Haskell)'s [QuickCheck](http://hackage.haskell.org/package/QuickCheck).

 Property Based Testing is an alternative approach to unit testing for testing functional style functions/methods.
 Instead of using examples and testing the return value of your function for each example, you: